How to Begin Searching for Colleges

 Another important step before your child begins their research is to make sure that they (and you!) will remain open-minded.

 Similarly, both private and public schools can be great options.
-Many people assume that all private schools are more expensive than public ones, but that isn’t always the case, especially if your student may qualify for an institutional scholarship or even a free-ride.
+Many people assume that all private schools are more expensive than public ones, but that isn’t always the case, especially if your student may qualify for an institutional scholarship or even a free ride.
+Additionally, some institutions—particularly private ones—focus on profit and revenue generation, which can impact their operations, facilities, and program offerings.

 The internet provides access to a vast array of resources when it comes to searching for colleges.
 Your child can perform simple searches to find schools in a specific town, state, or country, if they have a target location in mind.